ELICIT: LLM Augmentation via External In-Context Capability: Experiments

 \subsection{Selective Adaptive Activation of Capabilities}

 \paragraph{\emph{\alg elicits capability when necessary.}}

 We demonstrate selective activation by constructing a library containing only math-related task vectors, as shown in Figure~\ref{fig:selective}.
 The results clearly illustrate that \alg significantly boosts performance in the Math domain, with a dramatic increase from $2.6$\% to $21.3$\%, while maintaining performance in other domains for Mistral.
 Notably, the Reasoning domain also shows a slight improvement, increasing from $22.3$\% to $22.4$\%.
+This behavior stems from ELICIT's selective application of task vectors from library, which are not applied when no relevant tasks vectors are detected.
+More discussion is presented in Appendix~\ref{appendix:analysis_selective_activation}.
 Results for other models, presented in Appendix~\ref{appendix:adaptie_elicitation}, demonstrate a similar trend.
 The striking improvement in Math performance, coupled with the subtle gain in Reasoning and the stability in other domains, demonstrates \alg's capacity for targeted capability activation, making it a flexible and efficient performance enhancer.